CADER

 Bronwyn Keefe received the Geriatrics Academic Career Award (GACA) from the Health Resources and Services Administration (HRSA), one of two inaugural social work awardees among twenty-six recipients nationwide.

 The GACA is a four-year grant awarded to support the career development of junior faculty members providing interprofessional clinical training in aging.
-Keefe will focus on three primary goals while fulfilling her career award:
+Keefe’s research focused on three primary goals while fulfilling her career award:

 Prevention and Identification of Behavioral Health Issues in Older Adults: Skill Development Among Clergy Members